HTMLCOIN/HTML5/README.md

 ## What is HTMLCoin?

 HTMLCoin is the HTML cryptocurrency SERIES 5, we are updated and running fast with bug fixes.
-The total number of coin will be 99.99BILLION and we will premine 40% to swap on an exchange for old HTMLCOIN.
+The total number of coin will be 90 BILLION.

 http://htmlcoin.com